Type to search lessons across every grade and subject.

 Try 1/2 ÷ 1/4 — the dividend cells are double the divisor's, so the quotient is 2.

-In the default 3/4 ÷ 4/5: the common denominator is 20, the dividend becomes 15 cells, the divisor becomes 16 cells, and 15 of the dividend cells sit inside the divisor's 16 — so the quotient is 15/16.
-Same answer the formula gives, just visible.
+For 3/4 ÷ 4/5: the common denominator is 20, the dividend becomes 15 cells, the divisor becomes 16.
+The quotient is 15/16, the same answer as the formula.

 Common-denominator shortcut